jimfinnis/angort/README.md

     :newword .... ;

 as in Forth.
-If you want to recurse, forward-declare the word with "defer."
 Here are some example functions:

     :square dup * ;